-We announced today, September 15th, 2016 the release of the SAP HANA Cloud Platform Identity Provisioning – a new service in the SAP HANA Cloud Platform family that will help companies to push their technology easier into the cloud
+We announced today, September 15th, 2016 the release of the SAP Cloud Platform Identity Provisioning – a new service in the SAP Cloud Platform family that will help companies to push their technology easier into the cloud

 Most of the cloud-driven companies extend their existing IT infrastructure rather than starting from scratch.
 This is why they need a reliable identity and access management solution, capable to handle properly the identities and their authorizations across heterogeneous landscapes.